DEUCE1957/WaterSegmentationChallenge/ReadMe.md

 2. Create a new virtual environment: `virtualenv orbit`
 3. Activate the virtual environment: `source orbit/venv/bin/activate`
 4. Now inside the virtual environment, install required packages: `pip install -r requirements.txt`
+5. Add your implementation to  **Evaluate_Generated_Masks.py**.
+Only put code betweeen the '# >> INSERT ANALYTICAL WATER SEGMENTATION CODE HERE <<' and '# >> END ANALYTICAL WATER SEGMENTATION CODE <<' comments, leave everything else untouched.
-5. Install additional packages that you might want to use to solve the challenge: `pip install PACKAGE_NAME`
+6. Install additional packages that you might want to use to solve the challenge: `pip install PACKAGE_NAME`
-6. When you're done, be sure to freeze your virtual environment in a new requirements.txt file so we can recreate your results: `pip freeze > requirements.txt`
+7. When you're done, be sure to freeze your virtual environment in a new requirements.txt file so we can recreate your results: `pip freeze > requirements.txt`

 **Source**: All images are from NASA.
 Ground truth masks were created manually for this challenge.